xtuml/bridgepoint/doc-bridgepoint/notes/10161_deadlock/10161_deadlock.int.md

 6.1 Analysis of the thread dump(s)

-The thread dumps the user provided, indicate that the deadlock is between the xtuml xtext editor BridgePoint transaction processing.
+The thread dumps the user provided, indicate that the deadlock is between the xtuml xtext editor, and the BridgePoint transaction processing.
 Below are snippetts from the the dump and the related code.

 This is the "main thread" (the display thread in Eclipse).
 You can see that an editor save operation